permaweb/ao/servers/cu/README.md

 can reach, before the CU will halt evaluation. (defaults to 100MB `100_000_000` in development mode)
 - `GATEWAY_URL`: The Arweave gateway for the CU to use fetch block metadata, data on arweave, and Scheduler-Location data (defaults to `arweave.net` in development mode)
+- `UPLOADER_URL`: The url of the uploader to use to upload Process `Checkpoints` to Arweave.
+Defaults to `https://up.arweave.net`
 - `WALLET`: the JWK Interface stringified JSON that will be used by the CU
 - `PORT`: Which port the web server should listen on (defaults to port `3005`)
 - `DB_MODE`: Whether the database being used by the CU is embedded within the CU or is remote to the CU.
 Can be either `embedded` or `remote` (defaults to `embedded` during development)